 With an increasing number of mobile devices connecting to the cloud, the demand for high-quality service provision becomes urgent.
-It drives more and more researchers to pay attention to issues of the MEC model that affect the effectiveness of service provision.
-In this section, we review the research related to our study, i.e. MEC framework and cache policy.
+It drives more and more researchers to pay attention to issues of the MEC model that affects the effectiveness of service provision.
+In this section, we review the research related to our study, i.e., the research about MEC framework and service deployment.